 2. External factors that affect grades and scores

-Bob Ryan, Dean of Admission for SGU, says it matters whether you were working or participating in some sort of extra-curricular activity as well.
-“If you’ve demonstrated a passion, that, to us, shows you’re able to focus on something and do it well,” he explains.
+“If you’ve demonstrated a passion, that shows us you’re able to focus on something and do it well,” he explains.

 Securing impressive letters of recommendation is another good way applicants can prove they’re prepared for medical school.
-A network of professors, doctors, and colleagues willing to write about why you would make a great physician says a lot more than a personal essay ever will.
+Having a network of recommenders, including professors, doctors, and colleagues, who are willing to write about why you would make a great physician says a lot more than a personal essay ever will.

 “During the interview, be sure to focus on what will make you a good doctor,” Dr. Coords suggests.
 “What are your positive qualities?
 How have you demonstrated leadership, mastery of stress, and work ethic?”

-You should also be prepared to discuss any part of your application that is a little lacking, including a low GPA.
-“If there is a unique part of that application, we will tell the interviewer, ‘We need you to probe deeply,’” Ryan says.
+You should also be prepared to discuss any part of your application that is a little lacking, including falling short of medical school GPA expectations.

 Set yourself up for success